samfisherirl/Google-Bard-for-AHK-v2/README.md

 response := Barder.singleAsk("Whats the weather like in Fiji?")
 MsgBox(response)
 ; opens connection, asks the question, and upon response the connection to bard is closed.
 This is slower but less code.
+It also doesn't require disconnecting.

 Barder.Connect()